Bachelor's Degree in Life Sciences

 PRACTICAL WORK: 6 sessions of 3 hours each

-PAL3ISMA: MARKETING-QUALITY MANAGEMENT-STATISTICAL QUALITY CONTROL
+PAL3ISMA: MARKETING, QUALITY MANAGEMENT, QUALITY STATISTICAL CONTROL

-– 2.5 ECTS – Objectives
+– 2.5 ECTS – Learning Objectives

 Content MARKETING: 9 a.m.